Lairdkin/blog/content/en/home/about.md

 * Former ACMer ，but no award is worth mentioning
 * Development languages ：Java，Python，JavaScript
-* if you wanna reach me,please use the telegram messages or email me

 * Games：I alyways play the following two games
     - Final fantasy xiv
     - Arknights

     You can only play with me in China Server